 Note: Before you fix one side thread the wire down the back edge of the shelter and into one of the sides as shown in the picture as this will become your battery and switch compartment for your light.

 To fix the sides first glue the base tab to the base of the shelter.
-Next apply a layer of glue to the cardboard brace and firstly fix your card to the brace using pegs as shown.
+Next. apply a layer of glue to the cardboard brace and firstly fix the card to the brace using pegs as shown.
 This will ensure that you have good contact with the brace to reinforce your shelter.
-Also apply glue to the edges of the front and back pieces that you made earlier.
+Also, apply glue to the edges of the front and back pieces that you made earlier.

 Once it has dried firmly to the brace apply a layer of glue to the other tab and fix it to the side of the shelter as shown in Fig 1 above.